aadarsh0404/pcb_components_detection/README.md

 ## Version 2
-#### In version 2, I am implementing yolov5 algorithm on a dataset having tiny objects which are divided into 5 classes as follows
+#### In version 2, I am implementing yolov5 algorithm on a dataset having tiny objects which are divided into 5 classes as follows:
 ##### boat
 ##### car
 ##### dock